 The first step to pelvic floor yoga is to deepen you relationship with your own pelvis and pelvic floor muscles.
 Being able to sense the area is key.
 So let’s take a quick look at anatomy.

 Imagine the pelvic floor as a diamond shape.
 Feeling down to the sitting bones, also called the ischial tuberosities, will give you a sense of the sides of your diamond.
 The bottom tip of the tailbone in back (the coccyx) and the public bone in front (the pubic syphisis) create the back and front of your diamond.
+This diamond of bony attachment points needs to be spread wide, so the muscles have space and become taught, like a trampoline.

 The first (outermost, or bottom) layer of the pelvic floor muscles are called the bulbospongiosus muscle in men, and the bulbocavernosis muscle in women, although both terms have been used in the past for either gender.
 This beautiful figure-eight shaped muscle attaches to the pubic symphisis in front, loops around the front opening where the genitals are, connects to the perineum, and then loops around the anal sphincter in back where it attaches to the coccyx.
 The perineum acts as an anchoring point to all three layers of muscle.